cps-atlas/ndf-coroco/README.md

 e.g.: number of obstacles, obstacle radius, and also number of different random environments you would like to simualte

-1. To run the simulation in the dynamic environment with multiple spheres, run the file
+1. To run the simulation in the dynamic environment with multiple spheres, run the command
 ```
 main_control_sphere_interactive.py
 ```

 2. To run the simulation in the cluttered environment, run the file
 ```
 main_control_cluttered_interactive.py
 ```

+If you want to disable the interactive window, run the files with the flag --no_interactive .

 The resulting videos will be saved in the results_videos_sphere or results_videos_cluttered folder.